Edentic/puppet-phantomjs/Readme.md

  None at all :-)

 ##Installation
-Copy the module to the Puppet module folder
+Copy the module to the Puppet module folder.

 ##Usage
-Use `include phantomjs` in your manifest file, to run the installation
+Use `include phantomjs` in your manifest file, to run the installation.

 ##Thanks to [Eric Internicola](https://github.com/intere)
 for creating the [module this fork](https://github.com/intere/puppet-phantomjs) is based upon.